Introduction

 8.1.
 Quality.
 Music videos with poor quality (such as glitches, blurriness, incomplete video or audio, no audio, out-of-sync audio and video, and so on) will not be accepted.

 8.2.
 Graphic Overlays and Subtitles.
-Music videos must not contain chyrons, static or scrolling lyrics, lower-third graphics, subtitles, or lyrics displayed as subtitles.
+Music videos must not contain chyrons or lower-third graphics.

 8.3.
 Release Dates or Advertisements.
 Music videos must not contain release dates, logos, QR codes, or advertisements.